-The highlight of this trek is the sight of the Langtang Lirung range, which is no less than stunning.
+The highlight of this trek is the sight of the Langtang Lirung range, which is simply stunning.
 The eponymous mountain is 23,773 feet high and dominates the valley.

 The Langtang valley region is in central Nepal, around 19 miles directly north of Kathmandu and near the border with Tibet.
 Although close to Kathmandu, closer than any other trek, this is as wild as it gets.
 The valley runs from east to west, sandwiched between the Himalayas to the north and the slightly lower Langtang Lirung range to the south.

-- Day 2: You have a day to spare while the provider arranges things.
+Day 2: You have a day to spare while the provider arranges things.
 Kathmandu is a UNESCO World Heritage Site, so you could use the time to explore some the incredible local sites.
 Or you could do some last minute shopping around the markets.

-- Day 3: Leaving early in the morning, you embark upon the seven-hour drive to Syabrubesi at the bottom of the Langtang Valley, the valley of glaciers.
-The second half is unpaved and a rough drive, perhaps the roughest of your life.
+Day 3: Leaving early in the morning, you embark upon a seven-hour drive to Syabrubesi at the bottom of the Langtang Valley, the valley of glaciers.
+The second half is unpaved and the drive becomes quite rough.
 You might share a bus with goats and chickens.
 Sometimes, during the rainy season, the road is blocked by landslides.
 The route is dazzling, passing through high ridges and with a marvellous panorama of the Himalayas that includes the Annapurnas, Ganesh Himal, Manaslu and the peaks of the Langtang range.
 There are many waterfalls and wild bee hives.
-You could even see snow leopards, yellow-throated martins, Himalayan black bears or red pandas, which are endangered.
+You could also potentially see yellow-throated martins, Himalayan black bears or red pandas, which are endangered.
 There will certainly be no shortage of monkeys.

 Day 4: Here the trek begins proper.
 The trail takes you across the Bhote Kosi, which emanates from Tibet and lies in a deep gorge.
-Next you climb through sub-tropical forests that teem with birdlife, connecting to the trail from Syabru.
-One of these birds is the danphe, which is colourful and the national bird of Nepal.
+You then climb through sub-tropical forests that teem with bird life, connecting to the trail from Syabru.
+One of these birds is the danphe, which is colourful bird and the national bird of Nepal.
 You follow the river, ascending through uninhabited forests of oak and rhododendron, catching sight of langur monkeys if fortune smiles upon you.
 Vegetation becomes sparser as you go.
 You camp in a forest.
-A quarter of the park is forest.

-- Day 9: You continue the return journey, finishing at Syabrubesi.
+Day 9: You continue the return journey, finishing at Syabrubesi.
 This is roughly a 5 hour walk and the easy trail goes mostly downhill through lush green vegetation.

 The Langtang Valley trek appears in many guidebooks.
 We recommend A Trekking Guide to Langtang: Gosainkund, Helambu and Tamang Heritage Trail by Sian Pritchard-Jones and Bob Gibbons or if this guidebook isn’t available then Trekking the Tamang Heritage Trail of Nepal by Alonzo Lucius Lyons.